 Chef Miguel Diaz inspires this recipe from one of my favorite Aspen restaurants, Ellina.
 Miguel has been a favorite Chef throughout his career in Aspen.
 He serves these pork belly tacos on the bar menu only.
 I finally got him to share t

 he ingredients with me, and the version below is the result of my trial and error.

 Pork Belly Tacos

 I’m not going to lie; these pork belly tacos require a fair amount of prep, and the process is time-consuming, but the tacos are worth the effort as every bite is sublime.
 You can roast the pork belly 1-2 days in advance; the sauce can be prepped one day in advance.

-- Although not necessary allow roasted pork belly to cool in the refrigerator a 2-3 hours to overnight, this will make it easier to slice.
+- Although not necessary allow roasted pork belly to cool in the refrigerator for 2-3 hours overnight, this will make it easier to slice.
 Once cold slice into 1/2″-3/4″ thick slices.
 Pan sear or grill to crisp both sides and warm through.

 - Brush pineapple slices with oil and sear on both sides.

-- Heat tortillas, slightly charring the edges, keep pliable.
+- Heat tortillas, slightly charring the edges, and keep them pliable.

 - Top with seared pork belly, seared pineapple, warm caramelized onions, Serrano-cilantro sauce, fresh cilantro leaves, dressed shredded cabbage, and serve.